 An example of a clear message that shows the benefits of accepting the location permissions is as follows (bracketed itens should be added if the app uses background location):

 This app collects location data to enable security and fraud prevention features, such as address verification and transaction validation[, even when the app is closed or not in use].
-In order to be able to do that, the app and our partner Incognia need to have access to your [background] location.
+In order to be able to do that, the app and our partner Incognia need to have access to your precise [background] location.
 Incognia will collect GPS, Wifi, Telephony [and Bluetooth] data and use it to provide context to your current location, protecting your transactions by preventing fraud.
 The data collected will not have any personal information associated.
+If you choose to grant approximate location permission, the protection will not be as effective.

 You are free to accept or deny this usage.
 [If accepted, you will be taken to your phone settings in order to change the location access to "Allow all the time".]